 And of course, you should pay attention to the relevance of your clothes to your surroundings.
 On the way to the beach you can walk around in shorts and a sleeveless top, and you can be sure that most of the tourists will look the same.
 But in official places, and even more so in a mosque, both men and women should be dressed stricter.

-Dubai dress code male version also exists.
+Dubai dress code for men also exists.
 Too tight or short shorts can cause discontent among locals.
-Also, do not forget what exactly is written or painted on your T-shirt, many slogans or cartoons that in the Western world will be considered a risky joke will be criticized in the UAE.
+Also, do not forget what exactly is written or painted on your T-shirt, many slogans or cartoons that in the Western world will be considered a risky joke will be criticized and considered offensive in the UAE.
 And of course, in official institutions or in a mosque, men should wear long trousers, shorts in such an environment are unacceptable.

 Dubai and the UAE as a whole is a hospitable country and on the part of city guests it will be polite to carefully consider some restrictions, showing respect to the host country.